clpsecm/clpsecm_imaging/README.md

 ```
 clpsecm_070476_S032_L10_02.xlsx
 ```
-In the file, each of the line scans is stored in separated sheets started from sheet 2, where column B,C records the scanning distance and reactive currents, respectively.
+In the file, each of the line scans is stored in separated sheets starting from sheet 2, where column B,C records the scanning distance and reactive currents, respectively.

 ## 3. Overview of Code Package
 #### 1. The SECM image objects